simondmansson/whereismybeer/README.md

+# As of 1 nov 2020 Systembolaget no longer provides price information through their open APIs.

 # Where is my beer

 ### An essential web app for finding a Systembolaget that has a beverage you enjoy.